painted/FoodPops/README.md

 ##Version 1 (Live):

-	Creation of an event model and controller with implementation of the [Google Maps API].
+	* Creation of an event model and controller with implementation of the [Google Maps API].

 ##Version 2 (Live):

-	User creation utilizing Devise.
+	* User creation utilizing Devise.

 ##Version 3 (Deprecated):

-	Seeding the database with events taken from the [Eventbrite API].
+	* Seeding the database with events taken from the [Eventbrite API].

+##Version 4 (Live):

+	* Users may add reviews to the events.
+		* Maximum 1 review per event per day.
+		* Maximum 5 reviews per event per month.

 ##Future Versions include:

-	* Seed database with the following APIs using a cron job: GrubClub, EatWith and  DesignMyNight  (If you are interested in being added please email me at will.allen@paintedltd.co.uk)
+	* Seed database with the following APIs using a cron job: GrubClub, EatWith and  DesignMyNight  (If you are interested in being added please email me at will.allen@paintedltd.co.uk).

-	* Add ticket sales
+	* Add ticket sales.

-	* Add link to external sites for ticket sales
+	* Add link to external sites for ticket sales.

-	* Add possibility for foodies to add photos, comments and ratings to events
+	* Add possibility for foodies to add photos to events.

+	* Add online booking for pop-ups.

 =========================